Is life insurance worth it?

 Nothing beats the peace of mind that comes with knowing that your loved ones will have help after you’re gone.
 That’s why purchasing a life insurance policy is so important.
 It can feel overwhelming to know when and if you should purchase life insurance.
-If you’re asking yourself “is life insurance worth it”, we can confirm that in most cases it most certainly is.
+If you’re asking yourself “is life insurance worth it,” we can confirm that in most cases it most certainly is.

 What is life insurance?

 Put simply, life insurance is income replacement.
-Life insurance plans help provide financial security to your family when you are gone .When you purchase a policy, you’re paying a premium to your provider who agrees to pay the amount (a.k.a. a death benefit) to your dependents if you were to pass away.
+Life insurance plans help provide financial security to your family when you are gone.
+When you purchase a policy, you’re paying a premium to your provider who agrees to pay the amount (a.k.a. a death benefit) to your dependents if you were to pass away.
 A secure life insurance plan helps to provide your loved ones with long-term financial stability.
 It can be reassuring to know that coverages such as final expense insurance, or lost income coverage, can help provide financial support.
-Your loved ones be taken care of when you protect their financial situation with a life insurance policy.
-There are two main types of life insurance:
+Your loved ones are taken care of when you protect their financial situation with a life insurance policy.

-Overview of term vs. whole
+Overview of term life insurance vs. whole

 Term life insurance is a type of insurance policy that provides coverage for a specific amount of time; in most cases somewhere from one to 30 years.
-When you purchase a term life insurance policy, if you pass away during the covered period of time, the insurance company then pays a death benefit to whomever you have named as the beneficiaries of your policy.
+When you purchase a term life insurance policy, if you pass away during the covered period, the insurance company then pays a death benefit to whomever you have named as the beneficiaries of your policy.
 However, if you are still alive once the policy ends, your insurance company does not pay out anything at all, and your coverage stops.

 In some situations, depending on your company and policy, you can choose to withdraw from these funds, or borrow against the amount.
 Whole life insurance is the most common type of life insurance, and, with this type of policy, you are covered for your entire life, as long as you’re consistent with paying premiums on time.